Tenn. National Guard delivers water to Memphis hospital

 |0

 This work, Tenn.
-National Guard delivers water to Memphis hospital, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+National Guard delivers water to Memphis hospital, by LTC Darrin Haas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT